stormalf/go_ibmi/README.md

 Congratulations to everyone who contributed to making go avalaible on IBMi!
 Very impressive job from all people involved in this open issue: [[golang#45017](https://github.com/golang/go/issues/45017)].

 Here it's based on Jason Tashtego's repository that is the most updated and has all the changes that are needed to compile go on IBMi.
-I tried here the same steps as Jason Tashtego but with the latest version of go (1.24).
-Not tested yet (but 1.22.8 works fine and perhaps doing the same changes with latest go version will work fine).
-We'll see.

 For more information about the reason of each change, please check the opened issue and Jason Tashtego's repository.